 The 6 Steps to Washing Dishes by Hand

-Just like any household cleaning procedure, there’s absolutely a correct order for washing dishes.
+Just like any household cleaning procedure, there’s absolutely a correct order.
 And this makes perfect sense, since you don’t want to leave soapy residue on dishes.

 1. Prep Dishes

-Immediately after using the dish, remove large pieces of leftover food by scraping or wiping it into the garbage, in a compost bin, or down the garbage disposal (with running water).
+Immediately after use, remove large pieces of leftover food by scraping or wiping it into the garbage, in a compost bin, or down the garbage disposal (with running water).
 Use a rubber spatula on nonstick cookware and other dishes that could scratch.
 No one wants dishes with baked-on food stains (or insects in their sink)!

 If your dishes or cookware have stubborn, stuck-on pieces of food, soak them before washing.
 Add a teaspoon of Puracy Natural Dish Soap to your plugged sink, dishpan, or a larger piece of cookware (with ½ teaspoon dish soap).